-The Consumer Affairs Division can only act on violations of laws, rules and regulations on entities regulated by the Department.
+- The Consumer Affairs Division can only act on violations of laws, rules, and regulations on entities under jurisdiction of the Department.

-The Consumer Affairs Division cannot give you legal advice, nor can they recommend an attorney to you.
+- The Consumer Affairs Division cannot provide you with any legal advice, nor can they recommend an attorney to you.

 Q: How do I file a complaint?

 A: Complaints must be submitted in email or writing before an investigation can begin.
-Use the complaint form available here.
-Be sure to:
+Use one of the complaint forms available here, Consumer Complaint Form.

-State your desired resolution.
+- Do include your desired resolution to the dispute.
 State what action would resolve this matter to your satisfaction.

 Arizona Department of Financial Institutions